How AlphaBot Works

 Graduate

-When a vault reaches $40K in actual AUM, it graduates.
-Liquidity migrates to Raydium: $15K seeds a locked Raydium LP (SOL + vault tokens) and $25K moves into a smart treasury.
-The quant engine keeps trading the treasury forever, and buy-and-burn continues post-graduation.
+When a vault reaches ~134 SOL / ~$20K in actual AUM, it graduates.
+40% migrates to a locked Raydium LP (SOL + vault tokens, ~$8K) and 60% continues as a smart treasury (~$12K).
+The quant engine keeps trading the treasury, and buy-and-burn continues post-graduation.
 Your token now trades on a real DEX with deep liquidity, while still benefiting from the engine's performance.

 The Quant Engine